Department of Psychological Science

 Importance of the BTPC to Clinical Training

 Knowledge gained from clinical experience at the BTPC has directly influenced and enhanced both graduate student and faculty research, including dissertations and peer-reviewed publications.
 Clinical psychology doctoral candidates who have graduated from this unique clinical training experience have gone on to excel in prestigious academic, research and clinical environments.
-The importance of the BTPC to clinical training in the Psychology Department is beyond measure.
+The importance of the BTPC to clinical training in the Department of Psychological Science is beyond measure.

 Quality Community Services